 The banquet went as well I could hope after that.

 Underneath the cloth wrapping was a perfectly persevered Mikate: The bread, the Toftskinka and horsebane paste all perfectly fresh and moist as they were when the warding had been painted on.
-I drew the line down the side on the second hex mark on the bread with my finger nail and the salty and savory aromas of the warming dish began to fill the room.
+I drew the line down the side on the second hex mark on the bread with my finger nail and as the bread heated it sent another wave salty and savory aromas into the little room.

 “What is that” my Ator born mistress asked me.